rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

     }'

-Because Elasticsearch enables all slow logging on the index level, you can send a request to the index _settings API to turn it on.
-You also have to add to your index template if you are rotating your indexes monthly, quarterly, etc.
+Because Elasticsearch enables all slow logging on the index level, you can send a request to the index **\_settings** API to turn it on.
+You also have to add to your index template if you are rotating your indexes monthly, quarterly, and so on.

 - Adjust the API call to the index settings to match the slow log time threshold you want to hit.
-(You can set to 0's to profile the instance and collect all queries being sent, and a &ndash;1 to turn off the slow log.)
+You can set the value to zeroes to profile the instance and collect all the sent queries or a &ndash;1 to turn off the slow log.
-- Use the same log level setting you used in the _clustersettings.
+- Use the same log-level setting you used in the \_clustersettings.
-  In this example, “DEBUG”.
-ES_PORT is a persistent environmental variable.
+  In this example, `DEBUG`. `ES_PORT` is a persistent environmental variable.

     curl -XPUT http://localhost:$ES_PORT/*/_settings?pretty -H 'Content-Type: application/json' -d '{"index.search.slowlog.threshold.query.debug": "-1","index.search.slowlog. threshold.fetch.debug": "-1",}'

-Now, need to collect the logs.
+Now, you need to collect the logs.
 The slow logs are generated per shard and gathered per data node.
-If you only have one data node that holds five primary shards (the default value), you will see five entries for one query in the slow logs.
-As searches in Elasticsearch happen inside each shard, you’ll see one for each shard.
+If you only have one data node that holds five primary shards (the default value), you see five entries for one query in the slow logs.
+Because searches in Elasticsearch happen inside each shard, you see one for each shard.
 Slow Logs are stored per data node in the following default
 location: **/var/log/elasticsearch/$ClusterID_index_slowlog_query and /var/log/elasticsearch/$ClusterID_index_slowlog_fetch**.
 As you can see, the search slow logs are again broken down into separate log files based on the phase of search: fetch and query.

 Now that we have results in the logs, we can pull an entry and take it apart.

     [2018-05-21T12:35:53,352][DEBUG ][index.search.slowlog.query] [DwOfjJF] [blogpost-slowlogs][4] took[1s],    took_millis[0], types[], stats[], search_type[QUERY_THEN_FETCH], total_shards[5], source[{"query":{"match":{"name":    {"query":"hello world", "operator":"OR","prefix_length":0,"max_expansions":50,"fuzzy_transpositions" :true, "lenient":false,"zero_terms_query": "NONE","boost":1.0}}},"sort":[{"price": {"order":"desc"}}]}],